-In this article we will explain how the functionality in Dashboards.
+In this article, we will explain how the functionality of Dashboards.

 What is a dashboard?

-A dashboard is a visualisation and easy way to present your data.
-You'll have different widgets which shows your data history.
-Depending on what you want the dashboard to show, you can create different widgets, key numbers, diagrams etc.
+A dashboard is a visualization and easy way to present your data.
+You'll have different widgets which show your data history.
+Depending on what you want the dashboard to show, you can create different widgets, key numbers, diagrams, etc.

-You have the possibility the create dashboards which are only visible to specific team members, which can be extremely valuable if you have different customers who are not allowed to the the data on other campaigns.
+You can create dashboards that are only visible to specific team members, which can be extremely valuable if you have different customers who cannot access the data on other campaigns.

 You can give either your team or your target group a specific focus on an assignment.
-The benefit of a dashboard is that you only need to visualize the relevent numbers.
+The benefit of a dashboard is that you only need to visualize the relevant numbers.

 You can also stream your dashboard live to an external screen in the call center.
 You can also generate a direct URL to the dashboard.